kemitchell/pull-stream/README.md

 Instead of a readable stream, and a writable stream, there is a `readable` stream, (aka "Source") and a `reader` stream (aka "Sink").
-Through streams is a Sink that returns a Source.
+Through streams are Sinks that return Sources.

 See also:
 * [Sources](./docs/sources/index.md)